pettsol/CryptoToolbox/StreamCiphers/Sosemanuk/readme.txt

 Compile sample program using g++ with:

-g++ main.cpp sosemanuk.cpp ../../Encoders/Hex/encoder.cpp ../../BlockCiphers/Serpent/serpent.cpp -o main
+g++ main.cpp sosemanuk.cpp ../../Encoders/Hex/encoder.cpp serpent.cpp -o main

 Placed in the public domain by: